Jaguar Cars: Ford era (1989–2008)

-Tata Motors era
+Tata Motors era (2008–present)

-On 1 January 2008, Ford formally declared that Tata was the preferred bidder.
+On 1 January 2008, Ford announced Tata as the preferred bidder.
 Tata Motors also received endorsements from the Transport And General Worker's Union (TGWU)-Amicus combine as well as from Ford.
 According to the rules of the auction process, this announcement would not automatically disqualify any other potential suitor.
 However, Ford (as well as representatives of Unite) would now be able to enter into detailed discussions with Tata concerning issues ranging from labour concerns (job security and pensions), technology (IT systems and engine production) and intellectual property, as well as the final sale price.
 Ford would also open its books for a more comprehensive due diligence by Tata.
 On 18 March 2008, Reuters reported that American bankers Citigroup and JP Morgan would finance the deal with a US$3 billion loan.

 On 26 March 2008, Ford announced that it had agreed to sell its Jaguar and Land Rover operations to Tata Motors of India, and that they expected to complete the sale by the end of the second quarter of 2008.
 Included in the deal were the rights to three other British brands, Jaguar's own Daimler, as well as two dormant brands Lanchester and Rover.
 On 2 June 2008, the sale to Tata was completed at a cost of £1.7 billion.